FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/03Overlay/3_Task2.md

     ```

     - Let's verify that we are receiving both routes from both peers.
-In the event that one of the FortiGates becomes unreachable, we should install the less desireable route from the other FortiGate.
+This is important, because in the event that one of the remote FortiGates goes down, the resources in GCP will still be reachable.

     ```sh